getnextsdk/hiring/roles/cloud-engineer/challenges.md

 ### Objectives

 The solution must be able to scale based on user load and must be monitored.
 The ideal goal is to have 99.995% uptime.
-Security should be considered, if there's nothing indicating thoughts on security that will be an automatic failure
+Security should be considered, if there's nothing indicating thoughts on security that will be an automatic failure.

+If new requirements are required from the application in order for it to scale, they can be accommodated by thd development team, but they must be known and included in the solution.

 _Bonus:_ Also provide a solution to allow updates to the application (safe to make assumptions about steps required to update the application)